 This is where a MIDI patch bay kicks in.
 Instead of daisy-chaining you can now connect devices in parallel.
 The A-880 connects 8 inputs to 8 outputs.
 Each of the individual connections to a midi device from the patch bay can now pass the maximum amount of data without traffic jams.
 Also with some simple button presses you can determine which input gets sent to which output.
 Allowing you to have more keyboards and route inputs from there to more devices.
 The forever friendly blinking lights show you which inputs go to which outputs.

 Inputs 1 and 2 are special.
-The A-880 can merge the inputs and send it to multiple outputs.
+They are positioned on the front panel and easily reachable when you assign those as merging inputs (<- edited because of Fred’s comment below).
 I use the patch bay in its most simple and useful form.
 The inputs from my main master keyboard are mixed with the input from the computer and then sent out through all remaining outputs at once.
 This is the blinking pattern that been the core of my setup for more than a decade.
 Only occasionally I push the Signal button.
 Then the blinking lights show which devices actually send data.

 It may be that the future of MIDI does not include the A-880.
 This will be the moment when I will switch off this blinking, silently working work horse.
 And I will remove it from its hidden place under the mixing desk.